Vanwall Vandervell

 The Vanwall Vandervell is an electric high-performance hatchback produced by the British marque Vanwall.
 It draws its name from the company’s founder Tony Vandervell and the historic racing heritage of the original Vanwall team.
+It is based on the Hyundai Ioniq 5 N, with the body restyled with carbon fiber panels in a manner resembling the Lancia Delta HF.
+Vanwall claims the carbon fiber body reduces weight by 230 kg compared to the original Ioniq 5 N, reducing 0–100 km/h times from 3.6 seconds to 3.0 seconds.